Matilda II: Development history

 The split between the infantry tank and cruisers had its origins in the First World War division between the first British heavy tanks and the faster Whippet Medium Mark A and its successors the Medium Mark B and Medium Mark C. During the interbellum, British tank experiments generally followed these basic classifications, which were made part of the overall doctrine with the work of Major-General Percy Hobart and the influence of Captain B.H.
 Liddell Hart.

 In 1934, Hobart, the then "Inspector, Royal Tank Corps", postulated in a paper two alternatives for a tank to support the infantry.
 One was a very small, heavily armoured, machine gun-armed model that would be fielded in large numbers to overwhelm the enemy defences.
 The other was a larger vehicle with a cannon as well as machine guns and heavier armour proof against enemy field artillery.
 Vickers designed a tank to a General Staff specification based on the first option as the A11 Matilda.
 Within the limitations of military finances, the Master-General of the Ordnance, Hugh Elles, went for the smaller machine gun tank and the larger cannon-armed version did not proceed.
-This requirement was passed to Vickers-Armstrongs which had a prototype (A11E1) but with armour proof against current anti-tanks guns ready by September 1936.
+This requirement was passed to Vickers-Armstrongs which had a prototype (A11E1) but with armour proof against current anti-tank guns ready by September 1936.

 The first suggestion for a larger Infantry Tank was made in 1936, with specification A12.
 The design was produced by the Royal Arsenal, Woolwich, and Vulcan Foundry was selected as the manufacturer.
 A12 used a number of design elements of the A7, a medium tank that was built in limited numbers in the early 1930s whose mechanical layout was used for many following designs.
 With its greatly increased armour, a lack of power was seen as a problem.
 The solution was to use two AEC straight-six water-cooled diesel engines, used in London buses, providing up to 87 hp each.
 These were linked along a common shaft.
 Suspension was to use the "Japanese Type" bell crank suspension used on the A7.

 Vulcan received a contract for two wooden mock-ups and two mild-steel prototypes in November 1936.
 The first mock-up was delivered in April 1937 and the A12E1 prototype in April 1938.
 The prototypes proved excellent in a 1000 mile test, resulting in only a few changes to improve the gearbox, suspension and cooling.
 When war was recognised as imminent, production of the Matilda II was ordered and that of the Matilda I curtailed.
 The first order was placed shortly after trials were completed, with 140 ordered from Vulcan in June 1938.